History of the Catholic Church in France: Edict of Nantes and the defeat of Protestantism

-"At the end of the 16th century it seemed for an instant as though the home party of France was to shake off the yoke of Gallican opinions.
-Feudalism had been broken; the people were eager for liberty; the Catholics, disheartened by the corruption of the Valois court, contemplated elevating to the throne, in succession to Henry II who was childless, a member of the powerful House of Guise.
-In fact, the League had asked the Holy See to grant the wish of the people, and give France a Guise as king.
-Henry of Navarre, the heir presumptive to the throne, was a Protestant; Sixtus V had given him the choice of remaining a Protestant, and never reigning in France, or of abjuring his heresy, receiving absolution from the pope himself, and, together with it, the throne of France.
-But there was third solution possible, and the French episcopate foresaw it, namely that the abjuration should be made not to the pope but to the French bishops.
-Gallican susceptibilities would thus be satisfied, dogmatic orthodoxy would be maintained on the French throne, and moreover it would do away with the danger to which the unity of France was exposed by the proneness of a certain number of Leaguers to encourage the intervention of Spanish armies and the ambitions of the Spanish king, Philip II, who cherished the idea of setting his own daughter in the throne of France.
+"At the end of the 16th century, it seemed for an instant as though the home party of France was to shake off the yoke of Gallican opinions.
+Feudalism had been broken; the people were eager for liberty; the Catholics, disheartened by the corruption of the Valois court, contemplated elevating to the throne, in succession to Henry II, who was childless, a member of the powerful House of Guise.
+In fact, the League had asked the Holy See to grant the wish of the people and give France a Guise as king.
+Henry of Navarre, the heir presumptive to the throne, was a Protestant; Sixtus V had given him the choice of remaining a Protestant and never reigning in France or of abjuring his heresy, receiving absolution from the pope himself, and, together with it, the throne of France.
+But there was a third solution possible, and the French episcopate foresaw it, namely that the abjuration should be made not to the pope but to the French bishops.
+Gallican susceptibilities would thus be satisfied, dogmatic orthodoxy would be maintained on the French throne, and it would do away with the danger to which the unity of France was exposed by the proneness of a certain number of Leaguers to encourage the intervention of Spanish armies and the ambitions of the Spanish king, Philip II, who cherished the idea of setting his own daughter in the throne of France.

-The abjuration of Henry IV made to the French bishops (25 July 1593) was a victory of Catholicism over Protestantism, but nonetheless it was the victory of episcopal Gallicanism over the spirit of the League.
-Canonically, the absolution given by the bishops to Henry IV was unavailing, since the pope alone could lawfully give it; but politically that absolution was bound to have a decisive effect.
+The abjuration of Henry IV made to the French bishops (25 July 1593) was a victory of Catholicism over Protestantism, but it was the victory of episcopal Gallicanism over the spirit of the League.
+Canonically, the absolution given by the bishops to Henry IV was unavailing, since the pope alone could lawfully give it; but politically, that absolution was bound to have a decisive effect.
 From the day that Henry IV became a Catholic, the League was beaten.
 Two French prelates went to Rome to crave absolution for Henry.
-Philip Neri ordered Baronius smiling, no doubt, as he did so, to tell the pope, whose confessor he, Baronius was, that he himself could not have absolution until he had absolved the King of France.
+Philip Neri ordered Baronius smiling, no doubt, as he did so, to tell the pope, whose confessor he was, Baronius, that he himself could not have absolution until he had absolved the King of France.
 And on 17 September 1595, the Holy See solemnly absolved Henry IV, thereby sealing the reconciliation between the French monarchy and the Church of Rome.